Graduate Theological Union

 - Additional Information for International Applicants

-The information included in this section enables us to establish applicant records efficiently for the admissions and financial aid process.
+The information included in this section enables the GTU to establish applicant records efficiently for the admissions and financial aid process.

-GTU Doctoral programs are administered through Areas or fields of study, which function in a manner similar to departments in many institutions.
-The applicant must select one Area in which to be considered for admission, and will not be considered for admission to any other Area of study.
+GTU Doctoral programs are administered through four interdisciplinary departments, which are composed of concentrations.
+The applicant must select one department and then a specific concentration within that department in which to be considered for admission, and will not be considered for admission to any other department of study.